ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 associates the datagram with a given QUIC stream.
 Second, datagrams carry a context ID that allows multiplexing multiple datagram contexts related to a given HTTP request.
-Conceptually, the first layer of multiplexing is per-hop, while the second is end-to-end (see {{datagram-contexts}}).
+Conceptually, the first layer of multiplexing is per-hop, while the second is end-to-end.

-# Datagram Contexts {#datagram-contexts}
+## Datagram Contexts {#datagram-contexts}

-Contexts are birectional exchanges of datagrams associated with a given HTTP request.
+Contexts refer to bidirectional exchanges of datagrams associated with a single HTTP request.
 Contexts are identified within the scope of a given request by a numeric value, referred to as the context ID.
 A context ID is a 62-bit integer (0 to 2^62-1).